Margaret Bourke-White: World War II

 Bourke-White was the first woman to be allowed to work in combat zones during World War II.
 In 1941 she traveled to the Soviet Union just as Germany broke its pact of non-aggression.
 She was the only foreign photographer in Moscow when German forces invaded.
 Taking refuge in the U.S. Embassy, she then captured the ensuing firestorms on camera.

-As the war progressed, she was attached to the U.S. Army Air Force in North Africa, then to the U.S. Army in Italy and later in Germany.
+As the war progressed, she was attached to the U.S. Army Air Forces (USAAF) in North Africa, then to the U.S. Army in Italy and later in Germany.
 She repeatedly came under fire in Italy in areas of fierce fighting.
 On January 22, 1943, Major Rudolph Emil Flack piloted the lead aircraft with Margaret Bourke-White (the first female photographer/writer to fly on a combat mission) aboard his 414th Bombardment Squadron B-17F and bombed the El Aouina Airdrome in Tunis, Tunisia.

 "The woman who had been torpedoed in the Mediterranean, strafed by the Luftwaffe, stranded on an Arctic island, bombarded in Moscow, and pulled out of the Chesapeake when her chopper crashed, was known to the Life staff as 'Maggie the Indestructible.
 The incident in the Mediterranean refers to the sinking of the England-Africa bound British troopship SS Strathallan that she recorded in an article, "Women in Lifeboats", in Life, February 22, 1943.
 Though disliked by General Dwight D Eisenhower, she became friendly with his chauffeur/secretary, Irishwoman Kay Summersby, with whom she shared the lifeboat.